Occaneechi: 18th century

 In 1701 John Lawson visited the Occaneechi village, located on the Eno River near present-day Hillsborough, North Carolina.
 His written report plus modern archaeological research at the site give insight into a society undergoing rapid change.
 They also were working to continue traditional crafts and a way of life.

 Historian Robert Beverley, Jr., in his History and Present State of Virginia (1705), wrote that the Occaneechi language was widely used as a lingua franca, "understood by the chief men of many nations, as Latin is in many parts of Europe" — even though, he says, the Occaneechi "have been but a small nation, ever since those parts were known to the English."
 Beverley said that the "priests and conjurers" of the other Virginia Indian tribes "perform their adorations and conjurations" in this general language, much "as the Catholics of all nations do their Mass in the Latin."
-Linguistic scholars believe that the Occaneechi spoke a dialect of the Siouan language Tutelo.
+Linguistic scholars believe that the Occaneechi spoke a dialect of Tutelo.

 Virginia governor Alexander Spotswood mentioned the Occaneechi as being one of nine Native nations within Virginia in 1712.
 Along with the "Stuckanok, Tottero, and Saponi," the Occaneechi signed a "Treaty of Peace" with the colony of Virginia in 1713.
 They moved to Fort Christanna in southeast Virginia.
 Occaneechi Town was almost entirely abandoned by 1713.

 Fort Christanna was operated by the Virginia Company from 1714 to 1717.
 Its closure was apparently due to a lack of profits as an Indian trading center.
-Although several distinct groups of Siouan Indians lived at Fort Christanna, the English Virginians tended to refer to them simply as "Saponi" or "Fort Christanna Indians."
+Although several distinct groups of Indians lived at Fort Christanna, the English Virginians tended to refer to them simply as "Saponi" or "Fort Christanna Indians."
 After the closing of Fort Christanna in 1717, colonial records contain few references to the Occaneechi.
 Those references that do exist indicate a continued trade between Virginia colonists and the Saponi and Occaneechi.

 By 1720, after ongoing losses from warfare, the remnant bands of the Occaneechi, Saponi, and Stukanox, "who not finding themselves Separately Numerous, enough for their Defence, have agreed to unite in one Body, and all of them now go under the Name of the Sapponeys, as William Byrd II wrote.

-In 1727, a settler living near the Iroquoian Meherrin, in a region where some violence had broken out, wrote to the governor of Virginia about the events.
-He said the Meherrin denied attacking the Nottoway (another Iroquoian tribe). "[T]hey lay the whole blame upon the Occaneechy King and the Saponi Indians."
+In 1727, a settler living near the Meherrin, in a region where some violence had broken out, wrote to the governor of Virginia about the events.
+He said the Meherrin denied attacking the Nottoway. "[T]hey lay the whole blame upon the Occaneechy King and the Saponi Indians."
 This suggests that English settlers recognized a distinction between the Occaneechi and Saponi.